 Human Rights, Reconciliation, and Faith

-Join this intercultural, human rights centered journey in El Salvador designed specifically for religious leaders!
+Join this intercultural, human rights centered journey in El Salvador designed for congregations!

 El Salvador serves as a powerful setting through which to understand the human rights challenges we are facing both at home and globally.
 In the words of our partner, Cristosal, “[El Salvador’s] recent tragic history of grave human rights violations, and inspiring resistance and progress toward greater freedom are powerful testimonies to our ability to effect social change and serve as models to look at human rights challenges in our world today.
 El Salvador is a global crossroads, offering a unique perspective on how our interconnectedness and global relationships affect vulnerable populations.”